Olatubosun/rocksdb.docs/Universal-Compaction.md

 1 1 3 4 5 => 2 3 4 5
 ```

-Another flush bring it to be like
+Another flush brings it to be like

 ```
 1 2 3 4 5